ronniegane/mtga-draftsync/README.md

 Install Python3 and then the requirements:
 `pip install -r requirements.txt`

+## All in one
+Call `python draftsync.py`

+Enter your MTGAHelper user ID

+wait... (currently uploads are 1-by-1 so can take some time)

+Done!
+Start up MTGAHelper, open MTG Arena, and get drafting!

+## Fetch ratings from 17Lands
+This will simply dump the ratings from 17Lands into a file:

+`17-lands-$SET-$FORMAT.csv`

+without uploading to MTGAHelper.
+This lets you make your own tweaks before you upload.

+Call `python fetch.py`, that's it.

 ## Upload your own CSV
 DraftSync will accept any CSV as long as it has the following fields:
 - **idArena** : this is the 5-digit id that MTG Arena uses for their cards